GIT_FEED

 // why it matters For organizations with existing ColdFusion codebases, Wheels offers a way to modernize development practices and speed up product delivery without the costly risk of rewriting everything in a newer language.
 With 55 contributors and active maintenance through 2025, it signals a healthy community around a technology stack that serves a significant, often underserved segment of enterprise software buyers.

 ASP.NET Core is Microsoft's free, open-source toolkit for building websites, web services, and app backends that can run on Windows, Mac, or Linux.
-It's the foundation that thousands of companies use to power everything from e-commerce sites to cloud-connected mobile apps.
+It's the foundation that developers use to create the server-side logic powering modern web products, from simple APIs to large-scale cloud applications.

-// why it matters With nearly 38,000 stars and over 1,500 contributors, ASP.NET Core is one of the most battle-tested and widely adopted web development platforms in the world, meaning builders who choose it benefit from massive community support, long-term Microsoft backing, and a huge talent pool to hire from.
-For founders and product leaders, it represents a low-risk, enterprise-grade foundation that scales from startup MVP to global product without requiring a costly platform switch.
+// why it matters With over 38,000 stars and 1,500+ contributors, ASP.NET Core is one of the most battle-tested web development platforms in the world, meaning products built on it benefit from enterprise-grade reliability and a massive talent pool of developers who already know it.
+For founders evaluating technology stacks, it represents a low-risk, high-performance choice backed directly by Microsoft, with strong long-term support and deep integration with cloud infrastructure.

 aiohttp is a Python library that lets applications send and receive web requests simultaneously without waiting — meaning your app can handle thousands of connections at once instead of one at a time.
 It works for both making requests to other services (like calling an API) and building your own web server that can handle high traffic efficiently.